ASA1976/RAP-BTL/readme.md

 references over pointers where appropriate, in the case of references to functions especially.

+Notes:
+* I'm considering inclusion of conversion operators which are declared constexpr

 ## The Conversation

 There is a working draft document containing a more detailed breakdown of the